-You can look at the array of choices available and get the hack to travel around London without any worries.
+You can look at the array of choices available amongst transport options in London and get the hack to travel around the city without any worries.

 How to get around London?

 London is divided into various zones, with zones 1 & 2 being central London, and the number increases as farther you get.
 Heathrow Airport, the busiest airport in London, is in Zone 6.
-These transport options will cover all the zones of London public transport.
+These London public transportation options will cover all the zones of London public transport.

 Operating since 1863, the London Underground or the “Tube” as famously known, is the oldest underground metro in the world.
 It is one of the best ways to travel around London since there is an underground stop within easy distance across all zones.